Black Student Leadership Network

 The Black Student Leadership Network is dedicated to fostering a network of Black student leaders who champion organizing and advocacy within their communities.
 Our BSLN Fellowship Program provides a unique paid opportunity for college students to delve into community organizing and public policy.
 Stay tuned for date and time.Learn More

 BSLN Members Featured in Youth Response to the 2023 State of the Union Address

 Children’s Defense Fund is pleased to share that two members of our Black Student Leadership Network—Michael Henry and Zakaria Jamari—have been selected to speak during the Young People’s Address after the 2023 State of the Union.

 Henry, of Fayetteville, NC, is a Senior Political Science Major at Morehouse College.
-There he serves in various capacities, including as President of the Student Ambassador Team, a Study Abroad Ambassador for the Office of International Education, and a Prison Education Student Ambassador for the Andrew Young Center for Global Leadership.
-Jamari, of Saint Paul, MN, attends University of Minnesota where he studies Psychology with minors in Public Health, Integrative Neuroscience, and Management.
+There, he serves in various capacities, including as President of the Student Ambassador Team, a Study Abroad Ambassador for the Office of International Education, and a Prison Education Student Ambassador for the Andrew Young Center for Global Leadership.
+Jamari, of Saint Paul, MN, attends the University of Minnesota where he studies Psychology with minors in Public Health, Integrative Neuroscience, and Management.
 After graduation, Jamari hopes to pursue a Psy.D. in clinical psychology and become a licensed psychologist healing his community.